Ad0ns/Python-Tests/README.md

-Some of my python exercises while I'm learning Python
+Some of my Python exercises while I'm learning